 A tour arranged and escorted by a travel agency offers baby boomer travelers planning flexibility and a feeling of security, especially to exotic destinations.
 Have you read about our South African Safari?
 Alan and I started out on our own at the luxurious Ivory Lodge in Sabi Sands Private Game Reserve before flying to the northwestern corner of South Africa to meet a small group at Madikwe Hills Private Game Lodge for more safari adventure.
 Later we ventured to Birkenhead House at Hermanus to sample the delights of the South African coast before boarding a Regent Seven Seas ship that would take us from Cape Town to Rio de Janierio.
-Ngaire Keene of Brown and Keene Travel arranged the entire trip, plus she also escorted the group portion of the tour —Madkiwe Hills, Hermanus and Regent Seven Seas cruise.
+Our travel agent arranged the entire trip, plus escorted the group portion of the tour —Madkiwe Hills, Hermanus and Regent Seven Seas cruise.
 We had the best of both worlds — time to ourselves, fun with a group of like-minded travelers and someone else taking care of the details.

 Learning Through Group Travel